other titles...

 Mercury KX

-• 140g recycled black lp in compostable packaging (pre-order)
+• 140g recycled black lp in compostable packaging

-Expected Release: 20th Sep 2024
+Released: 20th Sep 2024

-• cd with 12pp booklet (pre-order)
+• cd with 12pp booklet

-Expected Release: 20th Sep 2024
+Released: 20th Sep 2024

+'Carve the Runes Then Be Content With Silence' will be released on the Autumn equinox, 20th September 2024, following its premiere live at The Barbican in London on 8th June.
 This first public reveal comes 3 years after the only master tape was planted deep in the soil of the Scottish Highlands and Islands of Orkney and all digital copies were deleted.
 It will be released exactly as it sounds from the Earth.
 The recording is Cooper’s new three-movement work for solo violin and string ensemble.
 After digitisation, the composer will complete the score for live performance as a true collaboration with the natural world.
 The piece was written to mark the centenary of celebrated Orcadian poet George Mackay Brown, as 2021 marked 100 years since his birth.

 Inspired by natural landscapes and ruminating on time, hope, community and patience, the sole recording of the work – on ¼ inch magnetic tape, with the digital files permanently deleted – was planted, to grow and be nurtured or “recomposed” by the earth, before being exhumed and released.
 A treasure hunt of clues was slowly revealed by the composer every equinox period for fans and his record label alike to search for it if they so wished.
 In 3 years, if not found, the composer would return to dig it up himself.
 In late 2022, the tape was found on a hunt by Victoria and Dan Rhodes.